 A Memorandum of Understanding (MOU) for the coordination of law enforcement responsibilities between the TUPD and the Baltimore County Police Department (BCPD) has been in effect since June 2000.
 This document clarifies and affixes police responses to emergencies, investigation of certain crimes, and jurisdictional boundaries.
 While the MOU contains more specific language concerning investigations, cooperation, and resources, of particular note is the fact the BCPD will investigate any on-campus reported; unattended deaths, 1st or 2nd degree rapes, or related sex offenses, any traffic crash that has resulted in death or very serious injury, as well as any reports of child abuse.
-As a result, the BCPD, as well as the Baltimore County State's Attorney's Office, are the final authority on the criminal investigation, classification, and prosecution of those crime-enumerated categories.
-Note: This applies to criminal investigation and prosecution, which is separate and apart from any Title IX investigation or other student or employee-related conduct investigation and action by the University.
-The TUPD also uses resources and assistance from allied agencies, such as the Maryland State Police and BCPD, when more sophisticated investigative resources are required
+As a result, the BCPD, as well as the Baltimore County State's Attorney's Office, are the final authority on the criminal investigation and prosecution, which is separate and apart from any Title IX investigation or other student or employee-related conduct investigation and action by the University.
+The TUPD also uses resources and assistance from allied agencies, such as the Maryland State Police and BCPD, when more sophisticated investigative resources are required.